TonyGen/10shell-cpp/README.md

 - '#drop Directive' where Directive is a previously entered directive.
 Drop removes the directive for memory, ie. undoes the directive
 - '#dropall' removes all previous directives from context memory

 Note, statements are not remembered, so a statement can not use a variable assigned by a previous statement.
 This was done for simplicity of implementation and because I don't think you loose much expressive power as exemplified by normal Bash shell usage.
 Most of the time you don't create temporary variables in Bash shell to be used later.
-You can create temporary variables for the same statement, i.e. a statement can be a sequence of statements.
+However, you can create temporary variables for the same statement, i.e. a statement can be a sequence of statements.

 ### Installing